xpdota/triggevent-site/pages/How-Triggevent-is-Different.md

 After hitting the start point (in this case, the literal 'Wrath of the Heavens' cast), the trigger executes its code.
 When it hits a 's.waitEvent' call, think of it like `await` - it will 'pause' the code until it sees that event.

+In addition, because the sequential trigger need not change any external state, you don't have to worry about cleanup behavior.
+Everything is just a local variable that ceases to exist once the sequential trigger has finished executing.

 ### Updating Existing Calls